msmccormack/DATA440/Final_Project.md

 # Final Project

-## Analysis of Gravity Model for London
+## Analysis of gravity model for London

 Creating a gravity model for London helped me understand .